MicroStrategy/rest-api-docs/contributing/content-style-guide.md

 ## Front matter

-- `title` is the `h1` heading that shows on the HTML page.
+- (Required) `title` is the `h1` heading that shows on the HTML page.
-- `sidebar_label` is the title you want to show in the sidebar navigation.
+- (Optional) `sidebar_label` is the title you want to show in the sidebar navigation.
+It is only needed if you want to display something different from the `title`.
-- `description` is the summary for this page.
+- (Required) `description` is the summary for this page.
 It provides better text snippet in the search result.
 This is only for SEO purpose.

 Note: Do not use backticks in front matter since they won't be rendered the same as markdown content.